OCTOBER 8th, 2019 -LEAVING DELHI TO PUNJAB

 Words cannot describe the welcome and joy of the saints here.
 Like in Delhi, we are honoured by them washing our feet and Pastor Bhupinder says, that he is so happy, because Jesus in human flesh has come to his house.

 This time was definitely appointed by God.
-Brother Asheesh, who came with us from Delhi and interprets these services for Brother Vin, testifies that precious Pastor Bhupinder worked many years single-handed with a lot of opposition, and that he comes here for 10 years to support and help him.
+Brother Asheesh, who came with us from Delhi and interprets these services for Brother Vin, testifies that precious Pastor Bhupinder worked many years single-handed with a lot of opposition, and that he has been coming here for 10 years to support and help him.
 Today a wonderful church is established and the Lord is adding to it, and soon they will have to expand the building.

 At first Brother Vin dedicates the newly translated corrected version of the Church Age Book in the Punjabi language to the service of the Lord.
 He explains that the first three chapters of the Church Age Book have all the doctrines of the Bible, that this Book reveals the two spirits in the frame work of the church, and that we need to grasp these truths to see the Book of Revelation open.

-“This is the day, when God requires to be a prisoners of Jesus Christ.
+“This is the day, when God requires us to be prisoners of Jesus Christ.
 A prisoner means, that he is stripped of all rights, they tell him when to sleep, when to wake up, make him wear prison clothes.
 Joseph, John the Baptist, Paul, and many more, they knew what it was to be a prisoner.
 And today, God is calling for prisoners, that overcome their self-will and the will of others, and be a prisoner to the revealed will of God.
 You must be subject to the will of God to be an overcomer.

-When the flag of Israel was hoisted it was connected with the Angel coming to the prophet in the cave in Greensmill.
+When the flag of Israel was hoisted it was connected with the Angel coming to the Prophet in the cave in Green’s Mill.
 This service is all about harvest time, when the Bride is on the threshing floor for the garnering, which is the Rapture.
 The four chapters in the Book of Ruth open to us a great secret for this last time.
-A revelation of where Boaz is and what He is doing in this hour has opened up to the woman, who is coming to marriage.
+A revelation of where Boaz is and what He is doing in this Hour has opened up to the woman, who is coming to marriage.